Alfred Hitchcock Presents Collectors’ Guide

 Good Evening: AH on Radio – Charles Huck and Martin Grams, Jr.

-Alfred Hitchcock’s long-term scriptwriter Joan Harrison may well be the master’s most frequently credited onscreen collaborator but an honourable mention must go to comedy writer James B. Allardice.
-He penned every one of Hitch’s pitch-perfect opening, middle and closing segments for the half-hour Alfred Hitchcock Presents (1955–1962) and its lengthier successor The Alfred Hitchcock Hour (1962–1965) during their 10-year run.
+Hitch’s long-term scriptwriter Joan Harrison may well be cited as the master’s most frequently credited onscreen collaborator but an honourable mention must go to comedy writer James B. Allardice.
+He penned every one of Hitch’s pitch-perfect opening, middle and closing segments for 361 episodes of the half-hour Alfred Hitchcock Presents (1955–1962) and its lengthier successor The Alfred Hitchcock Hour (1962–1965) during their 10-year run.
 But he did so without an official credit, as was also the case with Hitch’s witty, self-presented film trailers in the same period, and an unknown number of gags and speeches authored for the director’s many public appearances.
 However, their working relationship was brought to a premature end by Allardice’s tragic death from a heart attack at the age of only 46, a mere nine months after what was to be the final episode of Presents aired.
-Hitch’s lifelong friend Norman Lloyd, who was second only to Harrison with his tally of 255 shared screen credits, claimed that after Allardice’s death, Hitch felt the voice of Presents died too and didn’t want to continue without him.
+Hitch’s lifelong friend Norman Lloyd, who was second only to Harrison with his tally of over 270 shared screen credits, claimed that after Allardice’s death, Hitch felt the voice of Presents died too and didn’t want to continue without him.

 Creators speak: Television Academy video interviews with 28 cast and crew members of Presents and Hour